 Every Thursday your class will receive a notice containing information about what's happening in the school and in the city.
-There is also information about the after-school and weekend activities for the following week.

 Please talk to your homestay family if you plan to join any of the school activities.

 The weekly notices are also available online http://rela.co.nz/rela-news/weeklynotices/